interface-master/rctrials-api/README.md

-# mrct-api
+# RCTrials-API
-Back End API for the Mobile RCT Platform
+Back End API for the RCTrials Platform

 # Setup